GitHub Actions Alternatives

 Is StarSling a GitHub Actions alternative?

-StarSling is a GitHub Actions runner alternative, not a full CI/CD platform alternative.
-Teams keep GitHub Actions and run supported Ubuntu jobs on StarSling runners.
+StarSling Runners are a GitHub Actions runner alternative, not a full CI/CD platform alternative: teams keep GitHub Actions and run supported Ubuntu jobs on StarSling runners.
+For teams moving repositories to Cursor Origin, StarSling CI for Cursor Origin is a separate early-access alternative with GitHub Actions-style workflows.

 Does StarSling replace GitHub Actions?